agewallet-client/agewallet-simple-js/README.md

 ### Gate appears but verification fails

-- Ensure your **Redirect URI** in the AgeWallet Dashboard matches your website's address exactly (including `https://`)
+- Ensure your **Redirect URI** in the AgeWallet Dashboard matches your website's root URL exactly (including `https://`)
 - Check that you're not including a trailing slash in the Redirect URI
+- The Redirect URI should be your site root (e.g., `https://mysite.com`), not a specific page

 ### Gate doesn't appear

 - Open your browser console (F12) and check for errors
-- Verify the script tag is placed in the `<head>` section
+- Verify the script is placed in the `<head>` section
-- Confirm your `data-client-id` is correct
+- Confirm your Client ID is correct

 ### Content flashes before gate appears (FOUC)

-- Move the script tag **higher** in your `<head>` section
+- Move the script **higher** in your `<head>` section
 - The script must load before any content is rendered

-### Popups are blocked

-- Ensure your browser allows popups for your domain
-- Some aggressive ad blockers may interfere with the OAuth popup
-- Add an exception for your domain in popup blocker settings
+### "Invalid redirect URI" error

+- Your Redirect URI in the AgeWallet Dashboard must exactly match your site's origin
+- Use `https://mysite.com` (no trailing slash, no path)

 ---